-Describe the ration for each commodity per beneficiary type, if it has changed.
-Identify how often it is distributed.
+Describe the ration for each commodity per participant type (if it has changed) and identify how often the rations are distributed.
 This can be presented in a table format, but please do not replicate information from the ration calculator table.
 Awardees must detail and justify any changes in the food security ration size, composition, and/or the target population(s) for the upcoming year.
-For voucher, cash, and income (i.e., Food for Asset) transfer programs, indicate the value of the transfer, percentage of the kilocalorie needs it is intending to cover, as well as an indicative food basket showing how the transfer value was determined.
+For voucher, cash, and food-for-assets transfer programs, indicate the value of the transfer, percentage of the kilocalorie needs it is intending to cover, as well as an indicative food basket showing how the transfer value was determined.

-Changes to the Food Security Rations section should be discussed with the AOR and FFP/M/R prior to preparing the PREP.
+Changes to the Food Security Rations section should be discussed with the AOR and BHA/M/R prior to preparing the PREP.

-If the number or type of interventions supported by food security rations change from the approved award, the awardee must discuss the reason(s) for the change.
+If the number or type of interventions supported by food security rations changes from the approved award, the awardee must discuss the reason(s) for the change.
 If more than one implementer is distributing rations in the host country (including public international organizations such as the World Food Program), discuss whether and how rations are coordinated among the implementers, including the host government.

 Similarly, any changes in food security ration eligibility criteria must be described by award intervention, where appropriate.
-For example, if the beneficiary numbers expand or shrink based on changes in specific targeting criteria, include a brief description of this change and the impact on the food security intervention.
+For example, if the participant numbers expand or shrink based on changes in specific targeting criteria, include a brief description of this change and the impact on the food security intervention.
 Ration size and composition should correspond to the objective of the intervention, taking into consideration associated nutrition issues and logistical and financial constraints and costs.

-For more information on recommended dietary and energy allowances used to determine food security rations, food security commodities, or substitutable commodities, please consult FFP's Food Aid Product Descriptions.
+For more information on recommended dietary and energy allowances used to determine food security rations, food security commodities, or substitutable commodities, please consult BHA's Food Aid Product Descriptions.
 In addition, NutVal, the general food security ration planning, calculation, and monitoring application developed by the United Nations, is also a useful reference for ration determinations.

 Note: For in-kind programs, awardees must ensure that total metric tonnage levels per commodity described in this section match the commodities for direct distribution requested in the Annual Estimate of Requirements (AER).
-The ration calculator, a separate tab in FFP's MIS, calculates total metric tonnage levels based on information entered into the ration calculator and AER.
+The ration calculator which can be attached as a supporting document to the PREP in the Partner Portal calculates total metric tonnage levels based on information entered into the ration calculator and AER.

-f.
+e.
 Detailed Implementation Plan Narrative